Cinderella (TV series): Plot

 Cinderella is the only daughter of a rich, widowed duke.
-Her mother died four years prior to the story, leaving behind only a few keepsakes for Cinderella to remember her by.
+Her mother died when she was young, leaving behind only a few keepsakes for Cinderella to remember her by.
 The duke has remarried, giving Cinderella a new stepmother and two stepsisters.

 The story begins when Cinderella’s father leaves on a long business trip.
 No sooner has he departed, however, than her stepfamily forces her to move to the attic and puts her to work doing all the household chores.
 Paulette, Cinderella’s fairy godmother, secretly observes this change in circumstances and uses her magic to make Cinderella’s life easier by giving four animals the power of speech: her dog, Patch, two mice, Chuchu and Bingo, and a bird, Pappy.
 These animals help Cinderella and keep an eye on her well-being for Paulette throughout the series.

 One day, Cinderella sneaks into town and meets a pageboy who claims he serves the prince of the Emerald Castle.
 Cinderella quickly realizes he’s lying and dubs him a fibber.
 Unknown to her, however, the boy is Prince Charles himself in disguise; he sneaks into town using his page’s identity because he finds his lessons and princely duties boring.
 Cinderella’s stepmother tries to exploit Cinderella’s connection with the prince’s page in order to marry one of her own daughters to the prince.
 Though the ploy fails, thanks to her meddling Cinderella eventually forgives Charles for lying to her.
 The two form a friendship that slowly begins to deepen into romance.
 While Cinderella grows more used to life as a servant, Charles begins to appreciate the importance of his own duties after witnessing her struggles firsthand.

 Meanwhile, Duke Zaral is also trying to marry his daughter off to Prince Charles.
 Isabel is initially infatuated with Charles, but eventually realizes he does not love her and instead chooses to elope with a childhood friend.